-All airlines departing Manchester Airport now allow travelers to take up to one additional bag of airport shopping on board along with their hand luggage.
+All airlines departing Manchester Airport now allow travellers to take up to one additional bag of airport shopping on board along with their hand luggage.
 So feel free to shop for a wide range of tax free goods in the shops inside the airport after passing through security.

 To pass through security as painlessly and quickly as possible, please review the following restrictions and rules regarding items that may be taken through security.

-Please note that each airline has its own rules as to the size and amounts of hand baggage allowed on the flight, and travelers would be well served to confirm those rules with their airline prior to the flight.
+Please note that each airline has its own rules as to the size and amounts of hand baggage allowed on the flight, and travellers would be well served to confirm those rules with their airline prior to the flight.

-The current restrictions on the size of hand baggage a traveler may take into the restricted area of the airport remain at their current level, with 56cm x 45cm x 25cm being the absolute limit for bag size.
+The current restrictions on the size of hand baggage a traveller may take into the restricted area of the airport remain at their current level, with 56cm x 45cm x 25cm being the absolute limit for bag size.

 Bringing Liquids onto the Aircraft: